blanketcat/typo/README.md

 ##### Disclaimer:

-Typo is provided as is... and you're welcome.
+Typo is provided as is... and you're welcome, or whatever... :D